Antietam Classic Cycle | home

 Moto Guzzi Ambassador

 Built this '71 Ambassador in my "spare" time.
-It's been my main touring ride for '08 and has proven to be very reliable.
-The whole story of it's revival can be found here: http://www.loopframeguzzi.com/id26.htm
+It was my main touring ride for most of '08 and proved to be very reliable.
+Check out the whole story of the build here: http://www.thisoldtractor.com/gtbender/barney_blog.htm

 Honda CB350F